yolacanesra-hub/ishikawa-deblurring-framework/README.md

 * Fixed random seed: `rng(0)`
 * Input normalization: `[0,1]`
 * All parameters explicitly defined in the main script
-* All numerical outputs stored and shared in `/data`
+* All numerical outputs are stored and shared in `/data`
+* All figures in the manuscript can be reproduced by running the provided MATLAB scripts

 ---